 - Remove from the heat and strain using a fine sieve.

 - Pour into serving cups and add lemon or honey to taste.

-Turmeric Tea with a Twist
+Turmeric Tea With A Twist Recipe

 - 2 cups water

-- 1 inch fresh ginger root, minced
+- 1-inch fresh ginger root, minced

 - 2-teaspoon ground turmeric

 - 1-teaspoon ground cinnamon

 - 6 peppercorns (you can leave these out if you prefer!)